Geodesy & Geodynamics

 across our continent

-Over a decade ago, we set out to improve the accuracy of Australia's geospatial reference frame and enable efficiencies across multiple industries, and higher calibre research in natural hazards and climate change.
+Over a decade ago, we set out to improve the accuracy of Australia's geospatial reference frame, to enable efficiencies across multiple industries, and to underpin higher calibre research in natural hazards and climate change.

 With the Australian Government’s support, we invested in a suite of national geodetic infrastructure— radio telescopes and GNSS base stations and achieved this.

-Now in 2018, that original AuScope investment underpins the next generation of national positioning infrastructure being realised by Geoscience Australia.
+Now in 2018, we see that original AuScope investment underpinning Geoscience Australia’s next generation of national positioning infrastructure.

 AuScope’s key geospatial infrastructure investment includes new and upgraded: